Neural Structure Fields with Application to Crystal Structure Autoencoders: Methods

 \subsection{Training}

 During training, the four types of outputs from the decoder (\ie, atomic position, species, lattice lengths, and angles) were evaluated using the following loss function:

 where $L_\text{pos}$ is the mean squared error between the estimated and true atomic positions, $L_\text{spe}$ is the cross-entropy loss function for the atomic species distributions, and $L_\text{len}$ and $L_\text{ang}$ are the mean squared error of the lattice lengths and angles, respectively.
 The total loss function, $L$, is given by the weighted sum of these loss functions with weights $(\lambda_\text{pos},\lambda_\text{spe},\lambda_\text{len},\lambda_\text{ang})=(10, 0.1, 1, 1)$.
 We optimized the loss function using stochastic gradient descent with a batch size of $128$.
 We used Adam as the optimizer with an initial learning rate of $10^{-3}$ decaying every 640 epochs by a factor of $0.5$.
 For each dataset, we conducted iterative training for 3200 epochs for all the materials samples in the dataset.
 We applied early stopping based on the validation score for both the proposed method and ICSG3D, except for the YBCO-like dataset, for which the few validation samples may lead to unreliable validation scores.
-The training of the NeSF model on the LCS6{\AA} dataset took approximately 9 h using a computer equipped with a single NVIDIA RTX8000 graphics processor.
-For details regarding our strategies for validating the trained models and tuning the hyperparameters (\eg, latent dimensionality, number of network layers, training batch size), see the SI.
+The training of the NeSF model took approximately 11 hours on the ICSG3D dataset, 9 hours on the LCS6{\AA} dataset, and 1 hour on the YBCO-like dataset using a computer equipped with a single Quadro RTX8000 graphics processor.
+For details regarding our strategies for validating the trained models and tuning the hyperparameters (\eg, latent dimensionality, number of network layers, training batch size), see Supplementary Note 7.
+Hyperparameter search in the SI.